Simplescraper

 /*

-This demo builds its own open shadow DOM with setContent so the script is
+this demo builds its own open shadow DOM with setContent so the script is

-deterministic and runs anywhere.
-To scrape a live site, delete the markup
+deterministic and runs anywhere. to scrape a live site, delete the markup

 and the setContent call and use: await page.goto('https://example.com').

-The selectors below are unchanged against any open shadow root.
+the selectors below are unchanged against any open shadow root.

 */